Ramalina ketner-oostrae

 Ramalina ketner-oostrae is a species of saxicolous (rock-dwelling), fruticose lichen in the family Ramalinaceae.
 It is found in the remote tropical island of Saint Helena, where it occurs on cliffs.
 It was formally described as a new species in 2008 by Dutch lichenologist André Aptroot.
 The type specimen was collected by the author south of Gregory's Battery at an elevation of 300 m; there, it was found growing on basalt.
 The fruticose thallus of the lichen becomes with age, reaching lengths of up to 12 cm, although typically it is smaller, up to 7 cm.
 The branches are thin, flattened, papery, and fan-shaped (flabellate) in outline, lacking pseudocyphellae.
 Thin-layer chromatography shows that the species contains usnic acid and usually also norstictic acid and connorstictic acid.
 The photobiont partner is dispersed in irregular groups throughout the medulla.
-The species epithet honours Dutch lichenologist and ecologist Rita Ketner-Oostra.
+The species epithet honours the Dutch lichenologist and ecologist Rita Ketner-Oostra.